JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 ### Landscape and segments

-*Where inside a domain may cuts land, and what does each stretch of delay cost?* `BUILD_SLICE_LANDSCAPE` flattens a domain onto its delay axis into leaf-most **segments**:
+*Where inside a subtree may cuts land, and what does each stretch of delay cost?* `BUILD_SLICE_LANDSCAPE` flattens a subtree onto its delay axis into leaf-most **segments**:

+- `sliceable` — `SPLIT_KIND_BITS` raw HDL leaf; cuts anywhere inside produce a register (§2: the leaf's own generator decides *how*, via an equal-width split, not the landscape), **capped** to at most `width - 1` legal units (`RAW_VHDL.GET_LEAF_BIT_WIDTH`, the same "widest input/output wire" every such leaf's own codegen already uses as `GET_BITS_PER_STAGE_DICT`'s `num_bits`) — an N-bit leaf can hold at most N-1 interior registers (N stages); offering more legal positions than that let `PLAN_CUTS` request cuts `GET_BITS_PER_STAGE_DICT` could only honor with **interior zero-bit stages** (bare registers around no logic — found for real: a 4-bit op spread over 15 units accepted 14 cuts, `[0,1,0,0,0,1,0,0,0,1,0,0,0,1,0]` bits per stage).
+Backstopped by a hard error in `GET_BITS_PER_STAGE_DICT` itself if an interior zero-bit stage ever slips through anyway (a leading or trailing zero-bit stage is fine — an IO-boundary register with no logic on the outer side).
-- `sliceable` — raw HDL leaf; cuts anywhere inside produce a register,
+- `sliceable_1ll` — `SPLIT_KIND_1LL` raw HDL leaf (MUX/AND/OR/XOR/...); only
+  the segment's own two boundary units are legal (`u == lo or u == hi - 1`), its interior blames like `atomic` — a cut can move the leaf's boundary but can never split its content, since the leaf's own generator places the whole op in one stage regardless (§2).
+This is what stops `PLAN_CUTS` from ever wasting a 2nd/3rd cut deep inside one MUX, the direct mechanism behind an earlier bug where two cuts landing inside the same op produced two slices that split zero logic.
 - `atomic` — unsliceable span (reason recorded: `state_regs`,
   `feedback_vars`, `vhdl_module_text`, `inside_X_container`, ...),
 - `locked` — `params_are_fixed` (a mini-sweep result); already pipelined